abifm21/abifm21/README.md

 ### Software Engineering Student
 - Currently focused on computer science fundamentals and logic.
-- Building a foundation in Java, C, and Python.
+- Building a foundation in Java and C.

 ---